Dale Earnhardt Jr.: 2008

 Earnhardt started the 2008 season by winning the Budweiser Shootout, a non-points-paying exhibition.
 It was his first race for Hendrick.
 He led for a total of 47 out of seventy laps, a Budweiser Shootout record.
 He followed that up five days later with a win in the first of the Gatorade Duels.
 This was his third career win in the duels, however, he was unable to follow it up with victory in the Daytona 500, finishing ninth.
 Ryan Newman was the winner of the event.

 Earnhardt was docked fifty points because his rear spoiler did not meet the specified height in the Nationwide Series.
 His crew chief Chad Walter was fined $35,000, suspended for six races, and placed on probation until December 31, 2008.
 Team owner Rick Hendrick was also docked fifty owner points along with Earnhardt.

 At Michigan, Earnhardt broke his 76-race winless streak, managing to stretch his fuel mileage enough to allow him to win under a caution on the last lap of a green-white-checkered (overtime) finish.
 He did not find much success after the Michigan win.
 He then went back to Talladega Superspeedway for the AMP Energy 500, where he was en route to a possible win before being caught up in "The Big One" late in the race.
 He headed to Martinsville Speedway, where he finished 2nd to teammate Jimmie Johnson.
-He ended the season in the garage area at Homestead Miami Speedway in The Ford 400 after losing his brakes with just a few laps to go in the race.
+He ended the season in the garage area at Homestead in The Ford 400 after losing his brakes with just a few laps to go in the race.
 Earnhardt finished the season 12th in points, 557 points behind champion Jimmie Johnson.